bpf psychotherapy today (london-based)

 For more information on syllabus and course content please contact: Wayne Full, Psychotherapy Today Course Coordinator via email firstname.lastname@example.org

-After the two seminars have been delivered, there is facilitated group discussion, which will give students the opportunity to reflect on any thoughts and feelings that have arisen from the seminars.
-The discussion group is practically orientated with a focus on the task of discussing the analytic material from the seminar presentations.
+After the two seminars have been delivered, there is facilitated group discussion, which will give you the opportunity to reflect on any thoughts and feelings that have arisen from the seminars.
+You may discuss connections between your own personal experiences and the material covered in the seminars if you wish.
+These small groups provide a space for you to reflect on and digest some the ideas covered in the seminars

 10.15 - 10.30: Linking in and registration